bscpaz/rabbitmq/README.md

 _A direct exchange delivers messages to queues based on the message routing key.
 A direct exchange is ideal for the unicast routing of messages._

 ### Ensuring delivery guarantee
-When it comes to ensuring delivery guarantee, never work with auto ack = true when we want to ensure resilience in our systems.
+When it comes to ensuring guaranteed delivery, it is crucial not to rely on auto ack = true if we aim to ensure resilience in our systems.

 To set the auto ack = false configuration, you need to do it in the consumer's code.
 For exemple: